 I knew David would do an amazing job in building a platform like this, but I did not expect such positive feedback from all delegates including cruise line itinerary planners that work in this area on a day-to-day basis.
 His reputation stretches worldwide and his deep understanding of itineraries is a clear benefit to his port and destination clients.

-Elisabetta De Nardo – Director of Port Operations, Silversea Cruises
+Elisabetta De Nardo – Vice President, Port Development MSC Cruises

-I see many presentations from port and destination representatives, but rarely do I see any that are as specifically targeted or relevant to Silversea
+I see many presentations from port and destination representatives, but rarely do I see any that are as specifically targeted or relevant to my own cruise line

 Dominic Paul – Former Senior Vice President, International, Royal Caribbean International, Celebrity Cruises and Azamara Club Cruises, and Managing Director, RCI Cruises Ltd.